 Enriched User Experience: Heading tags give the user a clear idea of what the page content is about.
-Search engines give much importance to user-experience on a site, meaning the presence of heading tags becomes an important component of SEO.
+Search engines give a lot of priority to user experience on a site, meaning the presence of heading tags becomes an important component of SEO.

 For users of the web who must use a screen reader, it is easier to navigate sections of content by referring to properly structured headings on a page.